Who or What Is Satan, And Where Did Satan Come From ?

 I also like you to notice three things, that we have NOT learned from our study thus far.

 #1.
-We have not learned form any of these verses, that “Lucifer”, is another name for Satan.
-As a matter of fact, the bible only uses the name “Lucifer” one time, but it is NOT used in reference to Satan.
-Isaiah 14, verse 12, is where that reference is found.
+We have not learned form any of these verses, that “Lucifer”, is another name for satan.
+As a matter of fact, the bible only uses the name “Lucifer” one time, but it is not used in reference to Satan.
+Isaiah 14, verse 12, is where that reference is found, and the word “lucifer” is in reference to the king of Babylon, as that passage clearly tells us.

 #2.
-We have not learned, from any of the verses that we’ve looked at, that Satan was created.
-I’m not telling you that without a doubt, Satan was NOT created.
-I’m simply saying that we have not seen any verses of scriptures yet, that say he WAS.
-I believe that we simply assume that Satan is a created being, because we think of Satan as a “fallen angel”, and we ARE told that angels were created beings.
+We have not learned, from any of the verses that we’ve looked at, that satan was created.
+I believe that most people simply assume that satan is a created being, because they think of satan as a “fallen angel”, and we are told that angels were created beings.
 We’ll look at other verses in our next study, that deal with this point.

 #3.
-We have not learned from any of these verses, that Satan is an angel.
+We have not learned from any of these verses, that satan is an angel, or was an angel.
 We’ll talk about that also, in the next study.

 Thanks For Studying God’s Word